 Cool in the '70s, tacky in the '90s and back with a bang in 2020.
 We have opened our arms to terrazzo once more and we aren’t just limiting this finish to the floors (sooo 2019), but are starting to take terrazzo to the walls, splashbacks and even entire bathroom suites.

-So we can see that warmer colours, like oranges, yellows, and even rusty reds are rising up between the greige, plus house plants (see our house plant display ideas for inspiration), terrazzo, leopard print, FRINGING, it is all getting a bit '70s.
+So we can see that warmer colours, like oranges, yellows, and even rusty reds are rising up between the greige, plus house plants, terrazzo, leopard print, FRINGING, it is all getting a bit '70s.
 This retro feel is starting to feel a bit cooler and dare we say starting to replace Mid-century modern and maybe even Boho style interiors?

 Personally, we can’t see ourselves wallpapering our bathrooms in orange and brown floral wallpaper anytime soon but there are still a few hints of nostalgia in the colours, shapes and textures that we can definitely get on board with.
 Check out our favourite retro geometric walls and wallpaper design ideas for inspiration.